Nobel Prize in Economic Sciences awarded for research into alleviating poverty | DW | 14.10.2019

 Abhijit Banerjee, Esther Duflo and Michael Kremer have jointly won the 51st Nobel Prize in Economic Sciences, the Royal Swedish Academy of Sciences in Stockholm announced Monday.

 The trio were awarded the prize "for their experimental approach to alleviating global poverty," by focusing on other related issues like education or child health.
-Banerjee and Duflo are at the Massachusetts Institute of Technology (MIT).
+Banerjee and Duflo, who are also married, are at the Massachusetts Institute of Technology (MIT).
 Kremer is at Harvard University.

 Kremer used field experiments in the 1990s to test how a range of interventions could improve academic results in schools in western Kenya.
 Banerjee and Duflo went on to perform similar experiments in India, often working with Kremer.